 Under the provisions of The Safety, Health and Welfare Act 2005 (S.I.
 No. 10 of 2005), Safety, Health and Welfare at Work (General Application) Regulations 2007 (S.I.
-No. 299 of 2007) and amendments made under these orders the O'Raghallaigh's GFC is required to ensure so far as is reasonably practicable the safety, health and welfare of all its employees, tenant(s), Community Employment (CE) programme workers, contractors, players (adult & juveniles), members, volunteers, customers, guests and members of the public.
+No. 299 of 2007) and amendments made under these orders the O'Raghallaighs GFC is required to ensure so far as is reasonably practicable the safety, health and welfare of all its groups that form part of the Club Community.